OVERTON BLACK ARROWS

 Limbs (£60+)

-Start light, start cheap, £60 limbs under 30lb can take you a long way.
-Some shops do limb swaps, but you can buy/sell online quite easily.
+Start light, start cheap, £60 limbs will take you a long way.
+Some shops do limb swaps, but you can buy/sell on eBay quite easily.
 Most low end limbs are partially made of wood.
 They can be excellent, but remember to pack your bow away after each use, as just like a wooden bow, they can start to take the shape of the strung bow, which means they can lose their power if left strung for long periods of time.

 Sight (£60+)

-Don't bother with the cheapest sights, start at around £60 - either the Avalon Tec X, or Decut, at this price range are good mid range sights that should last you a good time.
+Don't bother with the cheapest sights, start at around £60 - something like the Avalon Recurve Sight Classic Pro or Avalon Tec One, at this price range are good mid range sights that should last you a good time.

 Tab (recurve/flatbow/longbow £10 - £50+)